Carpal tunnel syndrome

 Symptoms of carpal tunnel syndrome

-Numbness or tingling: This is most common in the thumb, index, and middle fingers.
+Numbness or tingling: this is most common in the thumb, index, and middle fingers.

-Nighttime discomfort: Many people feel the need to "shake out" their hands upon waking.
+Nighttime discomfort: many people feel the need to "shake out" their hands upon waking.

-Weakness: You might drop objects or find it harder to button a shirt.
+Weakness: you might drop objects or find it harder to button a shirt.

-Sensations of shock: Some describe occasional electric-shock sensations in the fingers.
+Sensations of shock: some describe occasional electric-shock sensations in the fingers.

-These signs can be subtle.
-They are often easy to ignore in the beginning.
-However, consistent monitoring helps you understand if these are fleeting moments or a pattern.
+Consistent monitoring helps you understand if these are fleeting moments or a pattern.
 That is why testing is so important, as it brings clarity to what is happening beneath the surface.

 What causes carpal tunnel syndrome?